 In addition to that, encourage your remote workers to start with the essentials when their working hours begin.
 For example, they will probably need to check their email, prepare their to-do list, get in touch with fellow colleagues, and check up with you.

-Step 2: Motivate Your Remote Team To Dress Up
+2. Motivate Your Remote Team to Dress Up

 Since we're on the topic of routine, dressing up like you are going to go to the office is a good tip!
 Encouraging your team to dress up like they normally would in a physical office will help support their mindset as well as their routine.
 It's the age old saying of "if you look good, you feel good."
 Plus, it makes you feel human after being stuck indoors for so long.

-One thing many business owners forget when working with remote workers is time differences and the basics just like when working in an office.
-Be sure to schedule meetings that aren’t too early when they aren’t even awake yet (time zone differences) and don't run over employee lunch hours.
+One thing many forget when working with remote workers is time differences and the basics just like when working in an office.
+Be sure to schedule meetings that aren’t too early when they aren’t even awake yet and don't run over employee lunch hours.
 You want to brainstorm that new website launch when your team isn't hangry.